Plant a Tree in Israel

 History of Planting Trees in Israel

 Over the past 113 years it has been a primary focus to plant trees in Israel to help green the lands.
-One Jewish National Fund's founding principles is to preserve and green the land of Israel.
+One of Jewish National Fund's founding principles is to preserve and green the land of Israel.
 During this time, JNF has lead the way, planting over 250 million trees, creating and building over 240 reservoirs and dams, developing over 250,000 acres of land, and establishing more than 2,000 parks.

 Results of Planting Trees